Sonoma County, California: Major highways

 U.S. Route 101 is the westernmost Federal highway in the U.S.A.
-Running north/south through the states of California, Oregon, and Washington, it generally parallels the coastline from the Mexico–US border to the Canada–US border.
+Running north/south through the states of California, Oregon, and Washington, it generally parallels the coastline from Downtown Los Angeles to the Canada–US border.
 Highway 101 links seven of the county's nine incorporated cities: Cloverdale, Healdsburg, Windsor, Santa Rosa, Rohnert Park, Cotati, and Petaluma.
 It is a freeway for its entire length within the county.

 The four-lane sections of the highway have been heavily congested during peak commute hours for many years and work is being done to widen part of the highway to six lanes.
 The segment from north of Petaluma (at Old Redwood Highway/Petaluma Boulevard North exit) to Windsor has been fully widened, as has the segment from the Petaluma River bridge to the Marin County border.
 The two new inner lanes are designated for vehicles with two or more occupants during commute hours.
 Work is being done around Petaluma to finish the widening within Sonoma County; the widening also involves upgrading the highway to full freeway standards.